Section 2 - SIN Holders' Responsibilities

 - provide to banks and institutions where interest is earned (i.e. investments)

 Every person who works in insurable or pensionable employment in Canada is required to have a SIN.
-Employers are required by law to request your SIN no more than three (3) days after you start your new job.
-If you do not already have a SIN when you start working, you must apply for a SIN, provide proof to your employer that you have applied, and inform your employer of your SIN within three (3) days of receiving it.
+Employers are required by law to request your SIN within three (3) days after the day on which your employment begins.
+If you do not already have a SIN when you start working, you must apply for a SIN, provide proof to your employer that you have applied, and inform your employer of your SIN within three (3) days after the day you receive it.
 You must also provide your SIN when completing your income tax return or when applying for EI or CPP/QPP benefits.

 - What does your employer do with your SIN?